A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

-Localization functionalities were introduced for the first time in cellular networks in the mid-1990s due to the strict necessities outlined by enhanced emergency call services in the \ac{US}~\cite{RosRauGon:J18}.
-Even if localization procedures were not initially mentioned in the standard, localization technologies were already adopted since the \ac{1G} in order to target the vehicle position.
-In the beginning, only methods based on signal strength were used, although it would have been possible to estimate a coarse \ac{AOA} adopting a directive antenna~\cite{Ott1977}.
+Localization functionalities were introduced for the first time in cellular networks in the mid-1990s due to the specific requirements issued by enhanced emergency call services in the \ac{US}~\cite{RosRauGon:J18}.
+Even if localization procedures were not mentioned in the early cellular standards, localization solutions had been adopted since \ac{1G} to target the \ac{UE} position, particularly for vehicles.
+In the beginning, only methods based on signal strength were used, although the idea of exploiting a coarse \ac{AOA} estimation by directive antennas had been raised~\cite{Ott1977}.